Close Menu

 People also read about 15 Essential Things to Do After Company Registration in India

-Important Legal Note: Under Section 10 of the Companies Act, 2013, the articles bind the company and members to the same extent as if they were signed and sealed by each member.
-However, outsiders (vendors, banks, clients) are not bound by AOA provisions, though they may examine them to understand internal authority structures.
+Importantly, under Section 10 of the Companies Act, 2013, the Articles of Association legally bind the company and its members to the same extent as if they were signed and sealed by each member.
+However, outsiders such as vendors, banks, and clients are not bound by the AOA’s provisions.
+That said, they may still examine these articles to understand the company’s internal authority structure and decision-making powers.

 What is Memorandum of Association and Articles of Association?